TheLogeek/LogeekMind/README.md

 ## 🆕 What's New in v1.5.0

-Implementation of Authentication for users (Login and Signup).
+- Implementation of Authentication for users (Login and Signup).

-User Dashboard for performance metrics now available.
+- User Dashboard for performance metrics now available.

+- New Community Chat user interface and improved user experience

 ## 🤝 Developer & Feedback